Introduction to Anka

 anka) that allows for easy, straightforward management of guest virtual machines built with Anka.
 As you’ll learn,

 anka also provides the ability to interact with a remote Anka registry, and is purpose-built for engineers working in macOS or iOS development workflows.
-We think of Anka as a simple toolset that allows you to build your own on-premise macOS private cloud, whatever your purpose may be.
+We think of Anka as a simple toolset that allows you to build your own private macOS private cloud, whatever your purpose may be.

 What makes Anka different?